olegkleiman/crib/session10/classes/readme.md

 ```

 ## 3. Polymorphism
-Following the previous example, pay attention to that <i>x</i> is a method of a base class:
+Following the previous example, pay attention to that *x* is a method of a base class:
 ``` JS
 const marker = new Marker('my marker');
 console.log(marker instanceof Point); // true